jageenshukla/ollama-voice-agent-multiagent/README.md

 - **Gemma 2:2b**: Specialized for natural conversation (less reliable for tool calling)
 - **Together**: They leverage each other's strengths for intelligent function calling!

+### Modern Agent Architecture

+This project follows the **code-first philosophy** promoted by Google's [Agent Development Kit (ADK) for TypeScript](https://developers.googleblog.com/en/introducing-agent-development-kit-for-typescript-build-ai-agents-with-the-power-of-a-code-first-approach/):

+- ✅ **Type-safe agent logic** - Full TypeScript with interface definitions
+- ✅ **Modular composition** - Specialized agents working together
+- ✅ **Code over prompts** - Agent behavior defined in code, not text
+- ✅ **Local-first** - Runs on Ollama instead of cloud-only models

+While ADK focuses on Gemini models, this project proves the same architectural patterns work with local LLMs like FunctionGemma and Gemma 2 — giving you the benefits of modern agent development without cloud dependencies or API costs.

 ---

 ## 📁 Project Structure